 Essentially everyone over the age of 21 or so has a credit score.
 But how did everyone get a credit score?
 Does everyone start at the same place?

-If you’re a bit of a pessimist, you might assume that everyone starts with the worst possible score and then must claw their way to the top with tooth and nail.
-If you’re more of an optimist, you might think everyone starts with the best possible credit score and is given a completely clean slate to start with.
-If you are somewhere in the middle, you might even think everyone starts right in the middle.
+If you're a bit of a pessimist, you might assume that everyone starts with the worst possible score and then must claw their way to the top with tooth and nail.
+If you're more of an optimist, you might think everyone starts with an excellent credit score and is given a completely clean slate to start with.
+If you are somewhere in the middle, you might even think everyone’s starting credit score is right in the middle.
 In reality, it is none of these options.

 When you start having credit, you don’t start with a credit score at all.
 Your credit score the credit bureaus give you mostly relies on your credit history.
 Until you have anything to add to your credit history, the credit bureaus have nothing to base your score on.
 Once you start taking out loans, getting credit cards, or doing other things that affect your credit, your credit score will finally start to form out of thin air.